 Any laboratory issued a certificate of approval shall be placed on an approved list.
 This list shall be updated quarterly and available to the public.
-Any laboratory issued a certificate of approval shall participate in proficiency programs as required by the board with the production of results that are satisfactory to the board.
+Any laboratory issued a certificate of approval shall participate in proficiency programs as required by the commissioner of health with the production of results that are satisfactory to the commissioner of health.

-This certificate of approval will be valid for two years from date of issuance or until the laboratory changes or modifies tests, fails to comply with standards referenced in part 4717.5100, item B, or permits personnel not approved by the board to perform tests for which the certificate of approval was issued, whichever occurs first.
+This certificate of approval will be valid for two years from date of issuance or until the laboratory changes or modifies tests, fails to comply with standards referenced in part 4717.5100, item B, or permits personnel not approved by the commissioner of health to perform tests for which the certificate of approval was issued, whichever occurs first.

-The certificate of approval shall be displayed in the olaboratory in a conspicuous place observable to the public.
+The certificate of approval shall be displayed in the laboratory in a conspicuous place observable to the public.
 The certificate of approval will contain the following information: date of expiration; names of approved personnel; test or tests to which it applies; laboratory name and address at which the tests are to be performed.